fixongbg/simple_mame_frontend/README.md

 # Simple MAME Frontend
 This frontend is just a list of your roms.
 Pick a game and play.
 It's not perfect but it works.
-Again, simple.
 <br>
 This is for GroovyArcade.
-Resolution should be set to `320x240p` in `gasetup`.
+Adjust resolution to your liking under `gasetup`.
 <br>
 <br>
 ![screenshot](screenshot.jpg)